“Prepping and Preparedness 1” is being prepared for about 1 week of disruption.

-What is Level-1 Preparedness?
+What is Level 1 Preparedness?

-First, it is not preparing for Armageddon, SHTF collapse, or “doom and gloom”.
+First, it is NOT preparing for Armageddon, SHTF collapse, or “doom and gloom”.

-It’s about being a little more self-reliant.
+It’s about being just a little bit more self-reliant and self-sufficient.

 Like most working people, your day is likely very busy and filled with the stresses of life.
 This may be especially true if you have kids at home!
 You may feel like you have little or no extra time to do anything else.
 Maybe your budget is strained (whose isn’t right?).